A Frequency Domain Approach to Predict Power System Transients: Introduction

 Consequently, only a limited number of scenarios are studied offline and operators tend to restrict the system to operate close to these scenarios.
-As shown in Fig.~\ref{fig:ODE_fault}, under certain conditions of power generation, demand and topology, system operators simulate the system trajectories after distrubances through solving the shifted ODEs.
+As shown in Fig.~\ref{fig:ODE_fault}, for certain given conditions of power generation, demand and topology, system operators simulate the system trajectories after distrubances through solving the shifted DAEs.
 By studying scenarios of system conditions offline, system operators will have a checklist about what action needs to be taken in real time to ensure that the systems' states are within the permissible range after critical contingencies.
 Since renewables have much larger uncertainties than conventional resources, operators often curtail them to artificially limit their generation to avoid operating at ``unknown" regions~\cite{kundur2017power}.
 For example, some European grids are not allowed to operate at above 40\% wind, no matter how much wind is actually blowing~\cite{wu2019grid}.
 Therefore, fast and accurate dynamic simulations would greatly increase the actual utilization of renewables in the system.

-Recently, machine learning (ML) approaches have been proposed for dynamical simulation instead of ODE solvers and can reduce the computation time by orders of magnitude.
+Recently, machine learning (ML) approaches have been proposed for dynamical simulation instead of DAE solvers and can reduce the computation time by orders of magnitude.
 Given the fault information and present measurement of states, ML methods learn feed-forward neural networks to predict the future trajectories.
-Most works focus on classification to identify whether a system is stable, with various architectures such as convolutions neural network, long short-term memory based recurrent learning~\cite{yan2019fast} and shaplet learning~\cite{ zhu2021networked}.
+Most works focus on binary classification to identify whether a system is stable.
+Long short-term memory based recurrent neural networks are commonly utilized to process sequential data~\cite{ren2022interpretable, zhu2020intelligent}.
+A shaplet learning approach is proposed to extract spatial-temporal correlations~\cite{ zhu2021networked}.
+Convolutional neural networks are adopted in~\cite{yan2019fast, cui2021data} to process data from multiple sources.
 However, a binary prediction may not provide sufficient information for real-time decision making.
-For example, to prevent cascading outages, operators need to know the magnitude of the states and the actual trajectories~\cite{chang1995direct}.
+For example, to prevent cascading outages, operators need to know the magnitude of the states and the actual trajectories~\cite{chiang2011direct}.
 And binary predictions are too coarse for making these types of assessments.